World Cup 2026: FIFA announces U.S. host cities

 There is a lot of work that needs to be done between now and summer 2026.

 Host cities will begin planning and development to host fans from across the world.
-Leaders will have 4 years to update stadiums, infrastructure and fan experiences ahead of 2026.
+Leaders will have four years to update stadiums, infrastructure and fan experiences ahead of 2026.

 As for the national teams, they’ll begin qualifying once the 2022 edition of the tournament in Qatar concludes in December.